 For example, if a SNAP producer generates 1 percent of the total SNAP power produced, and SNAP purchasers contributed $30,000 to the SNAP fund, then the SNAP producer would receive an annual SNAP payment of $300 ($30,000 times 1 percent).
 (These payments are only estimates.
 Chelan County PUD cannot guarantee the amount of revenue producers will receive from installing a SNAP generator.)

 SNAP producers also receive from the PUD 75 percent of the Dow Jones Mid-Columbia off-peak wholesale power rate for the power they produce.
 (Installations that are net metered do not receive this.)

-Producers are paid once a year, on or before April 22, which is Earth Day.
+Producers are paid once a year, on or around April 22, which is Earth Day.
 The following is a breakdown of annual payments since the program's inception:

 |Period||SNAP Income||Production (kWh)||Annual Payment|